 “I’m a mother.
 I’m a renter.
 I’m a straphanger.
 I’m the daughter of immigrants.
 I’m a working woman.
 I’m Queens.
 I’m a real Democrat, and I will vote with my party.” - Jessica Ramos

 Jessica Ramos has spent her life fighting for working families, advocating for labor, and organizing her local community.
-Born in Elmhurst to an undocumented seamstress and a printing pressman, Jessica was raised in Astoria, attended Queens public schools, and now lives in Jackson Heights with her husband and two sons.
+Born in Elmhurst to an undocumented seamstress and a printing pressman, Jessica was raised in Astoria, attended Queens public schools, and now lives in Jackson Heights with her two sons.

 A strong union advocate, Ramos worked with Build Up NYC to fight for construction, building and hotel, and maintenance workers in New York City from 2014 to 2015.
 Ramos also worked with a local chapter of the Social Service Employees Union from 2008 to 2011 and a regional branch of the Service Employees International Union from 2011 to 2014, where she helped building maintenance workers, office cleaners and public schools cleaners win contracts that protected their rights, wages, and benefits.